 Nearby are several major rivers including Gunpowder Falls, Middle, Back, Magothy, Patapsco, Severn, South, Patuxent, and Potomac rivers.
 Each of these waterways sustain strong populations of freshwater species.

-Several rivers receive seasonal spawning runs of anadromous fish species.
-Migratory species include American shad, hickory shad, river herring, yellow perch, white perch, and striped bass.
+Several rivers receive seasonal spawning runs of anadromous fish species including American shad, hickory shad, river herring, yellow perch, white perch, and striped bass.

 Along Gunpowder Falls, Loch Raven Reservoir and Prettyboy Reservoir sustain dozens of freshwater fish species.

 Northwest of Baltimore City, Liberty Reservoir is a component of the Patapsco Watershed.
 At 3100 acres, Liberty Reservoir is the largest of Baltimore County’s major reservoirs.
 To the west is Piney Run Reservoir, an impoundment of the Patapsco’s Piney Run tributary.